 By June 1, Germany had over 180,000 confirmed Covid-19 cases, according to data from Johns Hopkins University, which made it the world’s ninth-worst affected country.
-Yet the death rate of just 8,546, or about 4.7 per cent of the total world coronavirus deaths, is remarkably low.
-The 103 deaths per million inhabitants are considerably lower than neighbouring countries, such as 30 for France, 554 for Italy and 579 for the UK.
+Yet Germany’s fatalities stand at 8,546, or about 4.7 per cent of the world’s total coronavirus deaths, remarkably low in comparative terms.
+This amounts to 103 deaths per million inhabitants, a considerably lower number than neighbouring countries.
+In comparison, Italy and the UK have suffered 554 and 579 deaths per million inhabitats respectively.

-As a recent piece in the Financial Times has described it, the “well-oiled government” of Chancellor Merkel and her COS has “avoided the screeching policy zigzags seen elsewhere.”
-Interestingly, Chancellor Merkel and her COS had instituted one of the least stringent lockdowns in Europe, with a large proportion of businesses and factories continuing to operate as usual.
-The lockdown was also more quickly repealed than in other jurisdictions, and healthcare systems did not come under strain at any point.
+A recent piece in the Financial Times credited the “well-oiled government” of Chancellor Merkel and her COS for having “avoided the screeching policy zigzags seen elsewhere.”
+Interestingly, Chancellor Merkel and her COS instituted one of the least stringent lockdowns in Europe, with a large proportion of businesses and factories continuing to operate as usual.
+The lockdown was also quickly repealed in comparison with other jurisdictions, and the healthcare systems was not overwhelmed.